 Nearside Debit Card Purchases.
 You may use your Nearside debit card to make purchases using your PIN at any merchant with a point-of-sale (“POS”) device anywhere that displays the Allpoint, Mastercard, Visa Plus, Plus, Interlink, Maestro, or Cirrus acceptance marks.
 You may also use your Nearside debit card to make purchases without your PIN anywhere that Mastercard debit cards are accepted.

-With this business bank account and associated debit card, you are automatically enrolled in the Nearside Business Debit Card Premium Cashback Rewards Program (the “Program”).
-As a member of the Program you will earn cashback rewards, by using your debit card for purchases at eligible merchants.
+Nearside Business Debit Card Cashback Rewards.
+With this business bank account and associated debit card, you are automatically enrolled in the Nearside Business Debit Card 1% Cashback Rewards Program (the “Program”).
+As a member of the Program you will earn 1% cashback rebates on net purchases for your business (purchases minus credits and returns) when you use your Nearside business debit card for purchases.
 You will not earn cashback on ATM withdrawals, cash advances, money transfers, transfers to yourself, payments made to affiliated accounts or peer-to-peer payments, or on purchase of travelers checks, foreign currency, money orders, gift cards, wire transfers or similar cash-like transactions, lottery tickets, casino gaming chips, race track wagers or similar betting transactions, unauthorized or fraudulent charges.

 You may not earn Program cashback if your account is suspended, inactive, delinquent or closed.
-If we in our sole discretion determine that you have engaged in abuse, misuse, or gaming in connection with the Program in any way or that you intend to do so (for example, if you cancel or return purchases you made), we may not credit Premium Cashback Rewards to, or we may deduct previously awarded Premium Cashback Rewards from your account.
+If we in our sole discretion determine that you have engaged in abuse, misuse, or gaming in connection with the Program in any way or that you intend to do so (for example, if you cancel or return purchases you made), we may not credit Program rebates to you, or we may deduct previously awarded Program rebates from your Nearside business checking account balance.

 Split and Card-Not-Present Transactions.
 You can instruct a merchant to charge your Nearside debit card for part of a purchase and pay any remaining amount with cash or another card.
 This is called a “split transaction.”
 Some merchants do not permit split transactions.
 If you wish to conduct a split transaction, you must tell the merchant the exact amount you would like charged to your Nearside debit card.
 If you fail to inform the merchant you would like to complete a split transaction and you do not have sufficient funds in your Account to cover the entire purchase amount, your Nearside debit card may be declined.
 You may make retail card purchases without presenting your Nearside debit card by providing information from your Nearside debit card, such as in transactions done by internet or telephone.
 Conducting transactions in this way has the same legal effect as if you used the physical Nearside debit card itself.
 For security reasons, the amount or number of such transactions you may make may be limited.